Accessible Workplaces

 • The ability to find meaningful and rewarding work is a civil right.
 Inaccessible workspaces have the effect of barring people with disabilities from employment.

 • The unemployment rate for people with disabilities in MA is twice that of non-disabled people.
-Over70% of working-age people in MA with ambulatory disabilities are
+Over70% of working-age people in MA with ambulatory disabilities are unemployed.

 • Anyone could be born with a disability or become disabled due to an injury, disease, or the aging process.
 They should not be denied or barred from employment.